Circle of Care has provided help, healing, and hope to children and families in crisis since 1917.

 We began as a children’s home on November 22, 1917, when the East and West Conferences of the Oklahoma Methodist Episcopal Church, South, filed articles of incorporation for the Oklahoma Methodist Orphanage.
 At that time, the orphanage was located seven miles north of Oklahoma City in Britton, Oklahoma.

-The United Methodist Boys Ranch was started by Henry Burrow, a United Methodist who envisioned a ranch where boys from broken homes and delinquents from the streets might have a full opportunity to grow into manhood — mentally, physically, and spiritually qualified to take their proper place in the world.
-The Boy’s Ranch officially began serving boys in 1963 on the west side of Lake Tenkiller and a few miles north of Gore, Oklahoma.
-Now, the ranch serves as a location for foster care sibling homes.
+Originally named the United Methodist Boys Ranch, the ranch was started by Henry Burrow, a United Methodist who envisioned a ranch where boys from broken homes and delinquents from the streets might have a full opportunity to grow into manhood — mentally, physically, and spiritually qualified to take their proper place in the world.
+The ranch officially began serving boys in 1963 on the west side of Lake Tenkiller and a few miles north of Gore, Oklahoma.
+Renamed Flying M Ranch in 2022, the ranch now serves as a location for foster care sibling homes.

 In 1938, as the Oklahoma Methodist Orphanage began to outgrow its older facilities, a conference committee conducted a state wide search for a site to build a new facility.
 After the selection of 220 acres in Tahlequah, OK, a campaign was launched to build a fully equipped campus.
 By spring of 1942 the new campus was ready.
 In 1942, the Britton facility was closed and sixty children made the bus trip to their new home in Tahlequah, and thus the Children’s Home was born.
 Today, the campus serves as a transitional living program for youth who have aged out of foster care and lack the support needed to transition into adulthood.

 FRANCES E. WILLARD MINISTRY CENTER: TULSA, OK